goxanupopa/demo-mkdocs-material-prod/docs/index.md

 Source : https://www.netlifycms.org/docs/intro/.

-Netlify [this project](https://app.netlify.com/start/deploy?repository=https://github.com/netlify-templates/one-click-hugo-cms&stack=cms) Netlify-CMS and **enable github identity service in the netlify settings**.
+Take a test drive : Netlify CMS can run in any frontend web environment, but the quickest way to try it out is by running it on a pre-configured starter site with Netlify. this example here is the [Kaldi coffee company template](https://github.com/netlify-templates/one-click-hugo-cms) : Netlify [this project](https://app.netlify.com/start/deploy?repository=https://github.com/netlify-templates/one-click-hugo-cms&stack=cms) Netlify CMS and **enable github identity service in the netlify settings**.

+Other Netlify templates are avaible here : https://github.com/netlify-templates.

 ### 10.4.
 Hosting sites with gh-pages